The Hill of James Magee: Background

-James Magee (born 1945) drew on his experience performing his poetry in the piers at the end of Christopher Street in New York City, and the overall gay scene in the 1970s, when conceiving The Hill, and the pieces contained therein, as well as their titles, began to take shape during this period.
+James Magee (1945–2024) drew on his experience performing his poetry in the piers at the end of Christopher Street in New York City, and the overall gay scene in the 1970s, when conceiving The Hill, and the pieces contained therein, as well as their titles, began to take shape during this period.

 He moved to El Paso, Texas, in 1981, and in 1982 he began acquiring 2000 acres of land in the desert outside of El Paso where he would begin construction of a complex of buildings referred to later as The Hill.

-Magee is also a poet; his poetry often serves as titles to specific works of sculpture, including artwork at The Hill.
+Magee was also a poet; his poetry often serves as titles to specific works of sculpture, including artwork at The Hill.

 Location

 The Hill, located in the Chihuahuan Desert, is a “relatively short drive” from El Paso, Texas.
 The complex “sits in a gently rolling landscape with mesmerizing views of snow-capped mountains and limitless West Texas skies”, on a rising above the rocky landscape of the desert.

 To get to The Hill, one must drive through the desert, “harsh, gently hilly, unremitting bright in the day, black at night, silent but for the wind and the occasional car or truck or perhaps the shriek of a mouse caught by a hawk”, as Richard Bretell put it.

-It is almost impossible to find the site unless guided by Mr. Magee.
+It wss almost impossible to find the site unless one was guided to it by Magee.